Powell Family Cooking

 Instructions

-• Preheat your oven to 400 degrees Fahrenheit (200°C).
+• Preheat your oven to 400 degrees Fahrenheit (200ยฐC).

-• In a large mixing bowl, mix together the yellow cornmeal, all-purpose flour, granulated sugar (½ to 1 cup based on your taste), baking powder, baking soda, and salt.
+• In a large mixing bowl, mix together the yellow cornmeal, all-purpose flour, granulated sugar (ยฝ to 1 cup based on your taste), baking powder, baking soda, and salt.
+In another bowl, whisk together the buttermilk, melted butter, and beaten eggs.

 • Pour the wet ingredients into the bowl with the dry ingredients.
 Stir gently until just combined, making sure not to overmix.
 The batter should have some lumps, which is normal for cornbread.